These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to mention all symptoms of Bartonellosis, focusing only on fever

-Why: Trench Fever has multiple cardinal symptoms including shin pain, headache, fatigue, and splenomegaly.
+Trench Fever has multiple cardinal symptoms including shin pain, headache, fatigue, and splenomegaly.
 Failing to mention all symptoms results in an incomplete picture.

-Do this instead: Prepare a written symptom list covering all manifestations: fever cycles, tibialgia, myalgia, headaches, fatigue, splenomegaly, and any cardiac complications.
+Instead: Prepare a written symptom list covering all manifestations: fever cycles, tibialgia, myalgia, headaches, fatigue, splenomegaly, and any cardiac complications.
 Mention each symptom to the examiner proactively.

 Impact: 30% to 60% transition